 - Wrong packaging: You buy 500g when you need 2kg

-- Lower quality: Supermarket products are often less suitable for professional use
+- Lower quality: Supermarket products often aren't suitable for professional use

-- Kitchen stress: Rushing leads to mistakes and waste
+- Kitchen stress: Rushing creates mistakes and waste

 ⚠️ Note:

-Don't just calculate the price difference, but also the time someone spends on the emergency purchase.
+Don't just calculate price differences - include the time someone spends on emergency purchases.
 Those are labor costs you normally wouldn't have.

 Calculate your extra costs per year

-Most restaurants make 1-3 emergency purchases per week.
-That seems like little, but it adds up over a year.
+Most restaurants make 1-3 emergency purchases weekly.
+Seems minimal, but it accumulates over twelve months.

 Restaurant makes 2 emergency purchases per week: